Tarndwarncoort at Warncoort was one of the earliest established properties in western Victoria.

-Open every Friday, Saturday and Sunday from 10am to 4pm visitors will find:
+Friday, Saturday and Sunday - 10am to 4pm

-Take a self-guided ramble around the Farm Walk and see how a working sheep farm operates, and find glimpses into the Homestead’s past.
+Visitors are invited to take a self-guided ramble around the Farm Walk and see how a working sheep farm operates and enjoy glimpses into the Homestead’s past.